-THIS PAGE WILL BE UPDATED FREQUENTLY.
+THIS PAGE IS UPDATED FREQUENTLY.
 PLEASE CONSULT IT BEFORE EACH CLASS.

 Thurs, Jan 10:

 Intro to class, expectations, syllabus, setting up a blog

 Writing prompt about weapons and the zombie apocalypse